shivams65/shivams65/README.md

 ## About Me

 - 🔭 I'm currently working on enhancing CI/CD pipelines for scalable microservices architecture.
-- 🌱 I'm continuously learning and exploring new technologies in the DevOps ecosystem.
+- 🌱 I'm continuously learning and exploring new technologies in the DevSecOps ecosystem.
-- 💬 Ask me about Kubernetes, Docker, Terraform, Jenkins, and anything related to DevOps!
+- 💬 Ask me about Kubernetes, Docker, Terraform, Jenkins, and anything related to DevSecOps!
 - 📫 How to reach me: [shivams65@gmail.com]

 ## Tech Stack